Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 This is probably the biggest change, even if, as a developer, you will not see the difference.

-As you may know, in AoT mode, Angular compiles your templates during the build, and generates JavaScript code (by opposition of the Just in Time mode, where this compilation is done at runtime, when the application starts).
+As you may know, in AoT mode, Angular compiles your templates during the build, and generates JavaScript code (by opposition to the Just in Time mode, where this compilation is done at runtime, when the application starts).

-AoT has several advantages, as it errors if one of your templates is incorrect at build time instead of having to wait at runtime, and the application starts faster (as the code generation is already done).
+AoT has several advantages: it errors if one of your templates is incorrect at build time instead of having to wait at runtime, and the application starts faster (as the code generation is already done).
 You also don't have to ship the Angular compiler to your users, so, in theory, the package size should be smaller.
 In theory, because the downside is that the generated JS is generally bigger than the uncompiled HTML templates.
-So, in the vast majority of applications, the package is in fact bigger with Angular 2.x.
+So, in the vast majority of applications, the package is in fact bigger with AoT.

 The team worked quite hard to implement a new View Engine, that produces less code when you use the Ahead of Time compilation.